 Jacob Polley was born in Carlisle, Cumbria.
 He is the author of four acclaimed books of poems, The Brink (2003), Little Gods (2006), The Havocs (2012) and Jackself (2016) all published by Picador, UK.

-Jacob Polley is the author of four acclaimed poetry collections, The Brink, Little Gods, The Havocs and Jackself as well as a Somerset Maugham Award-winning novel, Talk of the Town.
-Born in Cumbria, he now lives and works in Newcastle.
+Jacob Polley is the author of four acclaimed poetry collections, The Brink, Little Gods, The Havocs and Jackself, which won the 2016 T.S.
+Eliot Prize.
+His Somerset Maugham Award-winning novel, Talk of the Town, was published in 2009.
+Born in Cumbria, Jacob now lives and works in Newcastle.

 Jacob Polley was born and grew up in Cumbria.
 His fourth book of poems, Jackself, won the 2016 T.S.
 Eliot Prize for poetry, the judges describing it as ‘a firework of a book; inventive, exciting and outstanding in its imaginative range and depth of feeling.’
 His three previous books of poems, The Brink (2003), Little Gods (2006) and The Havocs (2012), are all published by Picador, UK.
 Both The Brink and The Havocs were shortlisted for the T.S.
 Eliot Prize, and The Havocs won the Geoffrey Faber Memorial Prize.
 Jacob’s first novel, Talk of the Town, a fiercely demotic coming-of-age murder mystery, won the 2010 Somerset Maugham Award.